SolaceLabs/solace-product-download/CONTRIBUTING.md

-w to contribute to a Solace Project
+# Contribute to a Solace Project

 We'd love for you to contribute and welcome your help.
 Here are some guidelines to follow: